ftorn/usbarmory/README.md

  - `uImage`
  - `4.7.2.tar.gz`
 - FROM YOUR USBARMORY
-- You have to move the new 'uImage' in the '/boot/' directory (it's a good idea to make a copy of the original file):
+- You have to move the new `uImage` in the `/boot/` directory (it's a good idea to make a copy of the original file):
   - `sudo mv /boot/uImage /boot/uImage.orig`
   - `sudo mv /path_git_clone/uImage /boot/uImage`
   - `sudo chown -R root.root /boot/uImage`
-- You have to decompress '4.7.2.tar.gz' in the '/lib/modules/' directory (it's a good idea to make a copy of the original dir):
+- You have to decompress `4.7.2.tar.gz` in the `/lib/modules/` directory (it's a good idea to make a copy of the original dir):
   - `sudo mv /lib/modules/4.7.2 /lib/modules/4.7.2.orig`
   - `sudo tar -zxvf /path_git_clone/4.7.2.tar.gz -C /lib/modules/`
   - `sudo chown -R root.root /lib/modules/4.7.2`